-Two Consecutive Teeth: To replace two missing teeth in a row, two dental crowns are fused together, and a single implant post is used to fill the empty space.
+To replace two missing teeth in a row, two dental crowns are fused together and a single implant post is used to fill the empty space.
 However, if the space is too large, it may require two posts to fully support the prosthetic teeth.

-Complete Tooth Loss: When complete tooth loss has occurred on an arch, they can be replaced with the use of dental implants.
+When complete tooth loss has occurred on an arch, they can be replaced with the use of dental implants.
 A gum-colored base is made to feature the replacement teeth.
-Instead of using suction or an adhesive to hold the arch in place, an average of four dental implant posts are used.
+Instead of using suction or an adhesive to hold the arch in place, an average of four dental implant posts are used for maximum stability.

-When compared to other options to replace missing teeth, like dentures, dental implants offer the most benefits.
+When compared to other options for replacing missing teeth like dentures, dental implants offer the most benefits.
 They have the potential to last for a lifetime with the right aftercare, like maintaining your oral hygiene.
-In fact, they have over a 95% 10-year success rate.
-In addition, they are the only option to closely look and function like natural teeth.
+In fact, they have a 10-year success rate of over 95%!
+Additionally, they are the only option that closely look and function like natural teeth.
 With the use of an implant post, they are also the only tooth replacement option that stops bone loss by stimulating new growth in the jawbone.

 Generally, if you suffer from tooth loss and have good oral health, you are a candidate for the treatment.
 However, to ensure its long-term success, your dentist will need to evaluate your medical and lifestyle history to eliminate potential factors that may hinder your body’s ability to heal or fight infections.
 In addition, you must be committed to practicing good oral hygiene at home while also maintaining your regular dental appointments.